A Visit To Ethipothala Waterfalls near Nagarjuna Sagar

 - You will have to climb down about 80 Ft, 70 ft the height of the falls and another 10 odd feet as the height of the viewing platform across the small gorge from which you view them

 - If you are not convinced by the first reason the second will convince you.
-There are lagoons formed by the waterfall and some of them are used for crocodile breeding both captive in a farm as well as wild.
+There are lagoons formed by the waterfall and some of them are used for crocodile breeding both captive on a farm as well as wild.
 Convinced?
-Good, lets move forward.
+Good, let’s move forward 🙂

 Best Time to Visit Ethipothala Waterfalls: During and after the monsoons from July to February when there is ample water in the waterfalls.

-At the the parking lot near the Ethipothala falls some local lads wanted protection money to protect my car from the local langoors ( monkeys) for a ransom of 40 Rs.
-As the car is still on a loan from bank and I was pretty sure they will not understand the brotherhood of langoors and local lads so I bargained for Rs 10 (the things I do for peaceful travel) silently wishing in my heart that none of them ever gets a hoor.
+At the parking lot near the Ethipothala falls some local lads wanted protection money to protect my car from the local langurs ( monkeys) for a ransom of 40 Rs.
+As the car is still on a loan from the bank and I was pretty sure they will not understand the brotherhood of langurs and local lads so I bargained for Rs 10 (the things I do for peaceful travel) silently wishing in my heart that none of them ever gets a hoor.

 We met some students and teachers from Sri Sai Vidyaniketan Mahabubnagar, who were very excited to see my camera and some of them wanted me to click their photos.
 Their teacher Mr. V Suresh, MBA gave me his email address to send the pictures, which I did once I came back to Hyderabad.
 You can see some of the students and teachers with the Ethipothala waterfalls here in the pictures.

 There is a small restaurant and some rooms managed by APTDC next to the falls, where you can stay if you are too keen to move away from civilization for a few days.
-The waterfalls are illuminated after dark (6:30 pm) but we could not stay for that long and missed the light show of the illuminated water falls.
-There are two temple one of Ranganatha Swamy and another of Dattatreya near the waterfall, which are very popular with locals.
-We missed them as we were very tired, but not before clicking some pictures of a family that were going to the temple.
+The waterfalls are illuminated after dark (6:30 pm) but we could not stay for that long and missed the light show of the illuminated waterfalls.
+There are two temples one of Ranganatha Swamy and another of Dattatreya near the waterfall, which is very popular with locals.
+We missed them as we were very tired, but not before clicking some pictures of a family that was going to the temple.
 Though the temple is of Hindu god Ranganath an incarnation of Vishnu, the pilgrims were carrying green flags normally associated with Islam.
-I think this is another example of what a multicultural melting point Telangana region is.
+I think this is another example of what a multicultural melting point this region is.

-Overall I would say Ethipothala waterfalls is a must visit if you are going to Nagarjuna Sagar, do visit in the evening to check the lights.
-Bon Voyage!
+Overall I would say Ethipothala waterfalls is a must visit if you are going to Nagarjuna Sagar.

 Other posts in Nagarjuna Sagar visit series are